jwt/ruby-jwt/README.md

 If the secret is wrong, it will raise a `JWT::DecodeError` telling you as such.
 You can still get at the payload by setting the verify argument to false.

     JWT.decode("someJWTstring", nil, false)

+`encode` also allows for different signing algorithms as well as customer headers.

+    JWT.encode(payload, secret, "RS256", {"some" => "header"})

 ## Algorithms